beginning of content

 The 2 most common types of cholesterol are:

-If you have a high level of triglycerides together with a high LDL level or a low HDL level, you have a higher risk of fat building up and blocking your blood vessels.
-This increases your risk of having a heart attack or a stroke.
+Triglycerides are carried through your blood by HDL and LDL.
+If you have high levels of triglycerides as well as a high LDL level or a low HDL level, you have a higher chance of fat building up in your blood vessels.
+This increases your chance of having a heart attack or a stroke.

 Why do I have high triglycerides?